mayii527/holberton-system_engineering-devops/0x09-web_infrastructure_design/README.md

     - Why terminating SSL at the load balancer level is an issue
     - Why having only one MySQL server capable of accepting writes is an issue
     - Why having servers with all the same components (database, web server and application server) might be a problem.
+---

+### About

+Diagrams of web stacks with different functionalities.

+- Showing each necessary component
+- Showing system redundancy
+- Showing understanding of acronyms: LAMP, SPOF, QPS